 This is one of the herbs that needs no introduction.
 Ginger is a native of southeast Asia.
-The herb is used globally because of its known medicinal properties.
+In addition to being an herb in may cuisine, Ginger is is used globally for its medicinal properties.

-Ginger has been used for centuries to treat cases of nausea, indigestion and colds and flu viruses for generations.
-Gingerol is the active ingredient that gives ginger its medicinal capabilities.
+Medicinal Ginger uses include treating nausea, indigestion, the common colds and flu viruses.
+Gingerol is the main active ingredient that gives ginger its medicinal properties.

-Ginger for making tea is available in a number of different formulations including fresh, dried and powdered.
+Ginger for making tea is available in a number of different formulations including fresh, dried and powdered ginger.

-Additionally, it provides 1 percent of the Vitamin A along with 8 percent of the Vitamin C recommended daily requirement.
+Additionally, it provides one percent of the Vitamin A along with eight percent of the Vitamin C recommended daily requirement.

 Simply pour a couple teaspoons of hibiscus in a cup of boiling water and let sit for about five minutes.
 And there you have a cup of immunity tea made with Roselle hibiscus.

 3. Chaney Root

 A member of the smilax family that is native to Latin America and areas of the Caribbean.
 Chaney root tea has long been used as one of the main ingredients in root tonics.